-The race classification of the World and Continental Championship will be done with the addition of the points of each moto.
-In the event of equality, it is the classification of the last moto which will be determining.
+The race classification of the World and Continental Championship will be done with the addition of the points of each moto in each moto.

+In the event of equality, it is the number of better positions which will be determining, if the equality remains, it is the classification of the last moto which will be determining.